An initial divorce consultation is a great opportunity to gather information and plan next steps.

 - Do you feel that the attorney had a practical approach to your case?
 (A more expensive attorney with a vision is better than a cheaper attorney with no clear game plan).

 - Did the lawyer tell you things you didn’t want to hear?
 (This is actually a good thing.
 Attorneys do a client a disservice if they only tell you what you want to hear.
 In a divorce case, there will always be information that you do not want to hear.
 You need to hear it.
 Unrealistic expectations often drive up legal fees and also create a rift between lawyer and client).

 Connecticut Initial Divorce Consultation

-I represent clients in divorce and Family Court matters estate planning matters though out Fairfield and New Haven County including those who reside in Easton, Fairfield, Monroe, Trumbull, Stratford, Bridgeport, Westport, Weston, New Canaan, Wilton, Norwalk, Darien, Stamford, Greenwich, Shelton, Orange and Milford.
+I represent clients in divorce and all Family Court matters matters through out Fairfield and New Haven County including those who reside in Easton, Fairfield, Monroe, Trumbull, Stratford, Bridgeport, Westport, Weston, New Canaan, Wilton, Norwalk, Darien, Stamford, Greenwich, Shelton, Orange and Milford.